alexlimatds/bracis_2023/README.md

+# Evaluating Recent Legal Rhetorical Role Labeling Approaches Supported by Transformer Encoders

-Code and artifacts of the paper titled **Evaluating Recent Legal Rhetorical Role Labeling Approaches Supported by Transformer Encoders**.
+This repository hods code and artifacts of the paper titled **Evaluating Recent Legal Rhetorical Role Labeling Approaches Supported by Transformer Encoders** accpeted in [BRACIS 2023](https://www.bracis.dcc.ufmg.br/).

 The `reports` folder holds the reports with the results of experiments.
 It has a subfolder for each dataset.